 The Audit Record Repository shall match this parameter with the AuditEvent.type field (DICOM EventID).

-user is a parameter of token type.
-This parameter identifies the user that participated in the event that originates the audit record.

-For example, to search AuditEvent resources related to the user “admin”:

-http://example.com/ARRservice/AuditEvent?date=ge2013-01-01&date=le2013-01-02&user=admin

-The Audit Record Repository shall match this parameter with the AuditEvent.agent.userId field.

 subtype is parameter of token type.
 This parameter identifies the specific IHE transaction that originates the audit record.
-The parameter value can contain the namespace URI urn:ihe:event-type-code if searched audit messages are originated by IHE transactions that define a structure for the audit message.
-Each IHE transaction that defines the structure for ATNA messages, specifies a code identifying the transaction itself, and assigns this code to the EventTypeCode element within the [ITI-20] audit record.
+The parameter value can contain the namespace URI urn:ihe:event-type-code to search for audit messages triggered by IHE transactions with the defined audit message.
+Each IHE transaction that defines an ATNA messages, specifies a code identifying the transaction itself, and assigns this code to the EventTypeCode element within the [ITI-20] audit record.

-For example, to search AuditEvents resources related to Retrieve Document Set [ITI-43] transactions:
+For example, to search AuditEvents Resources related to Retrieve Document Set [ITI-43] transactions:

 http://example.com/ARRservice/AuditEvent?date=ge2013-01-01&date=le2013-01-02&subtype=urn:ihe:event-type-code|ITI-43